Signaturefd LLC Trims Holdings in AstraZeneca PLC (NASDAQ:AZN)

 The firm also recently disclosed a semi-annual dividend, which will be paid on Monday, March 29th.
 Stockholders of record on Friday, February 26th will be paid a $0.95 dividend.
 This represents a dividend yield of 2.7%.
 The ex-dividend date of this dividend is Thursday, February 25th.
 This is a boost from AstraZeneca’s previous semi-annual dividend of $0.45.
 AstraZeneca’s dividend payout ratio is 106.29%.

 Several brokerages recently commented on AZN.
-HSBC raised shares of AstraZeneca from a “reduce” rating to a “hold” rating in a research report on Wednesday, November 11th.
+SVB Leerink cut their price objective on shares of AstraZeneca from $64.00 to $63.00 and set an “outperform” rating on the stock in a research report on Tuesday, March 2nd.
+Deutsche Bank Aktiengesellschaft began coverage on shares of AstraZeneca in a research report on Friday, January 15th.
+They set a “buy” rating on the stock.
 Berenberg Bank reissued a “buy” rating on shares of AstraZeneca in a research report on Friday, January 15th.
-Deutsche Bank Aktiengesellschaft initiated coverage on shares of AstraZeneca in a research report on Friday, January 15th.
-They set a “buy” rating on the stock.
-AlphaValue upgraded shares of AstraZeneca to a “reduce” rating in a research note on Wednesday, December 30th.
+Piper Sandler lowered their target price on shares of AstraZeneca from $179.00 to $175.00 and set an “overweight” rating on the stock in a research note on Sunday, December 13th.
 Finally, UBS Group upgraded shares of AstraZeneca from a “neutral” rating to a “buy” rating in a research note on Wednesday.
 Two research analysts have rated the stock with a sell rating, two have given a hold rating and ten have given a buy rating to the company.
 The stock presently has an average rating of “Buy” and a consensus price target of $83.40.

 About AstraZeneca